-The Emergency Family and Medical Leave Expansion Act requires certain government employers and private employers with fewer than 500 employees to provide paid family leave under the Family and Medical Leave Act of 1993 to an employee who has been employed for at least 30 calendar days.
-The requirement to provide leave generally applies when an employee is unable to work or telework after March 31, 2020, and before January 1, 2021, due to the need to care for a child because the school or place of care has been closed, or the childcare provider is unavailable, due to COVID-19 related reasons.
+Expanded FMLA.
+For 2021, certain employers with fewer than 500 employees are entitled to credits under the FFCRA, as amended by the COVID-related Tax Relief Act of 2020, if they provide paid family leave to employees that otherwise meets the requirements of the Expanded FMLA.
+Under the Expanded FMLA, wages are qualified family leave wages if paid to an employee who has been employed for at least 30 calendar days when an employee is unable to work or telework due to the need to care for a son or daughter under 18 years of age or incapable of self-care because of a mental or physical disability because the school or place of care for that child has been closed, or the childcare provider for that child is unavailable, due to a public health emergency.
+See Son or daughter, earlier, for more information.

 The first 10 days for which an employee takes leave may be unpaid.
 During this period, employees may use other forms of paid leave, such as qualified sick leave, accrued sick leave, annual leave, or other paid time off.
 After an employee takes leave for 10 days, the employer must provide the employee paid leave (that is, qualified family leave wages) for up to 10 weeks.
 For more information from the Department of Labor on these requirements, possible exceptions, and the limitations discussed below, see DOL.gov/agencies/whd/pandemic.

-Government employers aren't eligible for the credit for qualified sick and family leave wages; however, as with any employer, government employers aren't liable for the employer share of the social security tax on the qualified family leave wages paid to employees.
+Government employers aren't eligible for the credit TIP for qualified sick and family leave wages; however, as with any employer, government employers aren't liable for the employer share of the social security tax on the qualified family leave wages paid to employees.

 Rate of pay and limit on wages.
 The rate of pay must be at least two-thirds of the employee's regular rate of pay (as determined under the Fair Labor Standards Act of 1938), multiplied by the number of hours the employee otherwise would have been scheduled to work.
-The qualified family leave wages can't exceed \$200 per day or \$10,000 in the aggregate per employee for the year.
+The qualified family leave wages can't exceed \$200 per day or \$10,000 in the aggregate per employee.